 Good question.
 Your ticket purchasers have the ability to update their guest slots by adding their guests information either from the Handbid mobile app or from the Handbid Events website.

-Each time they login, they will be prompted add their guest information.
+Each time they log in, they will be prompted to add their guest information.
 As they update information, it will also appear in the guest list in the auction manager.
 You, as the auction manager, can also update this information directly from here.